Steel Ball Through Glass Revealed And Explained

 Then he places a glass piece inside the box, so that it obstructs the hole at the bottom.

-He closes the cover or lid of the box, and he drops a steel ball bearing into the hole on top.
+He closes the cover of the box, and drops a steel ball into the hole on top.

-Miraculously, the solid steel ball seems to penetrate through the glass sheet and it comes out from the hole below the box.
+The steel ball seems to penetrate through the glass sheet and it drops out from the hole below.

 Here is one of the steel ball through glass trick videos: